Keeping you safe and well

 Go to the Testing for COVID 19: Early Alert Service webpage to book.

-Important: if you receive a positive test result through another route (e.g. via the national NHS service), you must complete the form for reporting external coronavirus positive results.
+Important: if you receive a positive test result through another route (e.g. via the national NHS service), you must report your result by using the Report a Test button on the University's COVID testing page.

 When to book a test